dariol83/reatmetric/README.md

 ## Documentation
 The system concepts, design, configuration and usage are described in the [documentation](docs/ReatMetric%20System%20Manual.adoc).

-The development of ReatMetric is considered completed and no further updates will be performed.
+As of version 1.1.0, released on 22 July 2024, the development of ReatMetric is considered completed and no further updates will be released.

 ## Dependencies
 ReatMetric is based on a very limited set of dependencies: